-There is no registration fee for the Proposers Day webcast.
-The registration deadline is Tuesday, September 21 at 12:00 PM or when capacity is reached, whichever comes first.
+There is no registration fee for the webinar.
+The registration deadline is Friday, April 7, 2023 at 12:00 PM EDT or when attendance capacity is met, whichever comes first.
 There will be no same-day registration.
-Advance registration is required in order to receive access to the webcast and is mandatory for every individual intending to view the webcast either alone or as part of a group.
-Registrants in excess of the maximum capacity limitation (1000 individuals) may be added to a waitlist.
-Individuals who are unable to register because the deadline has occurred may request to be added to the waitlist.
-If slots become available due to cancellations, the slots may be filled on a first come, first served basis from the waitlist.
+Advance registration is required for all events and is mandatory for every individual intending to view the webcast either alone or as part of a group.
+Individuals who are unable to register because the deadline has passed or capacity has been reached (350 participants) for the webinar, will be added to a waitlist.
+If slots remain open after registration closes or become available due to cancellations, the slots may be filled on a first come, first served basis from the waitlist.

-Proposers Days are only open to registered potential proposers, i.e., the events are closed to the general public and media.
-For this particular program, Proposers Day registration is open to potential proposers who are U.S. citizens, U.S. permanent residents, and foreign nationals.
+The IMPAQT Webinar is only open to registered potential proposers, i.e., the events are closed to the general public and media.
+For this particular program, registration is open to potential proposers who are U.S. citizens, U.S. permanent residents, and foreign nationals.

 This meeting will be held on the ZoomGov webinar platform.
 Content on this platform is restricted to Public Releasable Information only.

 Downloading the Zoom application is suggested but understood that there are affiliation restrictions.
 Therefore, the alternative would be to join by web browser.